asood-life/expressio/README.md

 First, the face is extracted from the image using <b>Haar Cascades</b>, as our model is designed to process facial data rather than the entire person.
 This extraction step ensures that only the relevant portion of the image is used for prediction.

 Next, I perform preprocessing using the <b>OpenCV</b> library.
 This preprocessing includes converting the image to grayscale and resizing it to a compatible size that the model can accept.
-These steps are crucial to ensure the image data aligns with the input specifications of our prediction model, facilitating accurate and efficient processing.
+These steps are crucial to ensure the image data aligns with the input specifications of the prediction model, facilitating accurate processing.

 <h4>Training the Model</h4>
 For training the model, I used the <b>FER2013</b> dataset, which is part of the famous Facial Expression Recognition (FER) Challenge.
-It is a CSV file that contains three columns, as demonstrated below.
+It is a CSV file that comprises of three columns, as demonstrated below.

 <br><br>
 <img src="./media/dataset.png" width="400">